Anderson acceleration for a regularized Bingham model: Numerical Experiments

 \subsection{2D driven cavity}

 We next test Anderson accelerated Picard iteration for the regularized Bingham equations on a lid-driven cavity problem.
 The domain for the problem is the unit square $\Omega=(0,1)^2$ and we impose Dirichlet boundary conditions by $ \bu |_{y=1}=(1,0)^T $ and $\bu=\textbf{0}$ everywhere else.
-The discretization uses $(P_2,P_1)$ Taylor-Hood elements on a uniform mesh.
+The discretization uses $(P_2,P_1)$ Taylor-Hood elements on a uniform mesh. { Initial guess $\bu_0$ satisfies the boundary condition of the problem and $\bu_0=0$ elsewhere in the domain.}

 Figure \ref{relerrplots} shows the number of iterations of the Anderson accelerated Picard iteration with varying depth $m$ and regularization parameter $\eps$, when $h=1/64$ and yield stresses $\taus=2$ and $\taus=5$.
 Iterations were run until the relative $L^2$ velocity residual fell below $10^{-8}$.
 As $\eps$ becomes smaller, the required number of iterations increases.
-As illustrated in figure \ref{relerrplots}, the original (unaccelerated) Picard method converges very slowly compared to the accelerated method.
-However, as the value of depth $m$ is increased up to 10, the accelerated method converges much faster.
+As illustrated in Figure \ref{relerrplots}, the original (unaccelerated) Picard method converges very slowly compared to the accelerated method.
+However, with AA, convergence is much faster.
+While larger $m$ gives faster convergence, we note there is only modest gain past $m=1$ in this test.

 Figure \ref{contours} shows the growth of rigid region (white) as the value of yield stress $\taus$ increases.
 When the rigid region enlarges, the yielded (fluid) region (shaded) remains close to the lid.
 These results agree well with those in \cite{MZ01,O09,BE1980}.